top of page

 YA Fiction & Memoir About Language and Linguistics

 Since I first started teaching linguistics as an ELA class, I've been on the lookout for fiction--especially YA fiction--that could be used in a linguistics class.
 To my surprise when I first started looking, there was no list out there that specifically dealt with YA (or YA-adjacent) books about language or linguistic identity.
 So I made my own.
-To make it on this list, language and linguistic identity have to be central to the character(s), the plot, and/or the theme.
-And the linguistic issues it deals with have to be covered in sufficient depth throughout the book to warrant the class time it takes to read the book.

 I've mostly approached these books via book clubs (literature circles).
 Students choose a group and a book to read in that group, and then they meet to discuss the book and complete assignments related to that book.
 Starting this school year, we'll be using Sara Novic's phenomenal novel True Biz as a whole-class novel.
 I was so excited when this book came out, because it is literally perfect for this class.
 If you haven't read it, check it out.